 How do I get on the ballot? - Before the primary election begins, there is a process in which potential candidates apply and complete several requirements.
 Interested candidates from each campus must attend a mandatory information session to learn more about election guidelines, attend an SG Senate meeting, and submit a petition with signatures from the junior class.

-Who can I contact if I have other questions? - Please contact Aretha Datta, the SG Elections Board Chair at sgelections@ncssm.edu with questions.
+Who can I contact if I have other questions? - Please contact Reshmi Polneedi, the SG Elections Board Chair at sgelections@ncssm.edu with questions.